How to merge subtitles with any video permanently (6 ways)

 AVIAddXSubs browse button

-8. Go to the location on your computer where the .avi video file and .srt subtitle file are.
+8. In the next window, you go to the location on your computer where the AVI video file and SRT subtitle file are.

 9. Select the AVI video file.